federgraph/RiggVar-RG38/doc/RotaForm1.md

 ```
 Depending on the value of Sofort Berechnen I would update the graph while scrolling - or only when scrolling ended.

-Even as of today I do not use a background task to update the model.
+I do not use a background task to update the model, may be in the future,
-May be in the future, but currently I am convinced that the program should do everything in the main thread.
+but currently I am convinced that the program should do everything in the main thread.

 Option Sofort Berechnen needs to be True to see the relaxed position of the model in the graph,
 and/or to see updated values for the relaxed position coordinates in the textual reports.